-GoDaddy is best known for selling domain names, but it’s also one of the best web hosting services available if you’re looking to make your mark on the internet.
-GoDaddy offers a user-friendly interface, Linux and Windows servers, and a variety of pricing options.
+GoDaddy (opens in new tab) is best known for selling domain names, but it’s also one of the best web hosting (opens in new tab) services and the best website builders (opens in new tab) available if you’re looking to make your mark on the internet.
+GoDaddy offers a user-friendly interface, Linux (opens in new tab) and Windows (opens in new tab) servers, and a variety of pricing options.

 In our GoDaddy hosting review, we cover everything you need to know to decide if this service is right for you.